 Quantitative Methods for Spatial Analysis

 Statistical techniques for solving spatial problems.
 Descriptive and inferential spatial statistics.
 Spatial pattern analysis.
 Regression modeling with spatial data.
-Prerequisites: GEO 303, STA 382.
+This course may be offered in an online or hybrid format.
+Prerequisites: GEO 303, STA 382; or GEO 501, graduate standing in the Data Mining or Health GIS certificate program; or graduate standing in the MS GIS program.

 Geographic Information Systems for Social Sciences

 Spatial data visualization and analysis using Geographic Information Systems (GIS) with emphasis on application to social sciences, planning, public policy, and business research.
-Co-requisites: GEO 303.
+Prerequisite: GEO 303 or GEO 501.

 GIS Operations and Practices